 Upon arrival, we asked a lady if there was one, but she didn't understand my English.
 I knew just enough Italian to say 'supermercato,' to which she pointed downhill.
 We bought a bunch, including a kilo of cherries.
 In a park, we sat down to eat in the shade.
 I was super hungry, so I ate three-quarters of the cherries.
 I could feel I was getting in shape and more used to the heat.
 Therefore I had less difficulty keeping up with Bram.

 Near the end of the day, the landscape got less dry, and there were more forests.
 We could cycle to Florence in three ways, a short, medium, or long road.
 We chose the medium one, which was about 100 km.
 First, we still needed to climb a lot, though.
 After the descent, we followed a river for about 10 km.
 By then, it was already nine, and we had arrived at a village on top of a mountain called Roccatederighi.

 View over Roccatederighi

 All stores were closed.
 After the village, we sought a place to camp, which was difficult because there were still many houses.
 Eventually, we found a steep path leading down the mountain along some meadows.

 Bram noticed a firefly when it started to get dark.
 A while later, there were at least 30.
 I had pitched my tent without the outer tent so it would be less warm.
 When I woke up in the middle of the night, the flies were still there.

 The route of day 7

 Height profile of day 7.
-The flag indicates Volterra, afterwards it was still hilly.
+The flag indicates Volterra.
+It was still hilly afterward.